ninest/swipeable_card/README.md

 - Add your own

 ## Documentation
-The swiepable widget has to be placed in a `Stack`, for example:
+The swipeable widget has to be placed in a `Stack`, for example:

 ```
 Stack(